BBC controversies: 2003–2004: Intelligence on Iraq and the death of David Kelly

-The publication in January 2004 of the Hutton Report into Dr Kelly's death was extremely critical of Andrew Gilligan, and of the corporation's management processes and standards of journalism.
+The January 2004 findings of the Hutton Inquiry into Dr Kelly's death were extremely critical of Andrew Gilligan as well as of the corporation's management processes and standards of journalism.
 In the aftermath, both the chairman of the BBC Gavyn Davies and the Director-General Greg Dyke resigned, followed by Gilligan himself.
-Lord Hutton was accused of failing to take account of the imperfections inherent in journalism, while giving the government the benefit of the doubt over its own conduct.
-Large parts of the media branded the report a whitewash.
+Following the release, Lord Hutton was accused of failing to take account the imperfections inherent in journalism, while giving the government the benefit of the doubt.
+Large parts of the media at the time branded the report a whitewash.